Corporate Governance Statement

 Related party transactions

-Tornator and Stora Enso Oyj have a significant, volume-based long-term timber sales agreement.
-The market conformity of this agreement is supervised by the Oversight Committee, which reports to the Board of Directors (see Committees).
-The Oversight Committee has no representatives from Stora Enso.
+Tornator and Stora Enso Oyj have a significant, volumebased, long-term timber sales agreement.
+In 2020, the companies also signed a new forest service agreement covering the whole of Finland.
+The market compliance of these agreements is supervised by the Oversight Committee, which reports to the Board of Directors (see Committees).

 The Annual General Meeting decides on the remuneration for the Board of Directors.
 The Chairman and members of the Board are paid an annual fee.
 Remuneration of the CEO and members of the Management Group is decided upon by the Board of Directors.
 The CEO and members of the Management Group shall receive a fixed monthly salary and an incentive bonus based on individual performance.
 The Management Group is also covered by a long-term monetary incentive scheme.